Explore The Fascinating Geological Heritage of Arran

 A panoramic view of the northern mountains of Arran,

 they are composed of granite and formed during the Tertiary period.

 The main rock types found on Arran were formed during the Cambrian (The Upper Dalradian) (590-505 million years ago or Ma), the Ordovician Period (505-438 Ma) , the Devonian Period (408 -360 Ma) , the Carboniferous Period (360-286 Ma), the Permian Period (286-248 Ma), the Triassic Period (248-213 Ma) and Tertiary Period (65-2 Ma), see the simplified geological map below for their distribution.
 There are also some special outcrops of rocks formed during the Jurassic ( 213-144 Ma) and Cretaceous ( 144-65 Ma) periods.
 There are no rocks on Arran from the Pre-Cambrian (4600- 590 Ma) and the Silurian (438-408 Ma) periods.
 There are wonderful examples of moraines and glacial tills, as well as beautiful U-shaped and hanging valleys produced during the Quaternary Period (2 Ma to present).
-The simplified solid geological map of Arran below shows the distribution of the main rock types found on Arran.
+The simplified solid geological map of Arran at the top shows the distribution of the main rock types found on Arran.